-- To reach out to new parents or be a resource for other parents, contact James Lippincott at email@example.com.
+- Parent Ambassadors - To be a resource for other parents, contact James Lippincott at firstname.lastname@example.org.

-- To represent Willamette at college fairs in your home town, host events for prospective students, or call parents of admitted students, contact Ramiro Flores at email@example.com.
+- Admission and Recruitment - To represent Willamette at college fairs in your home town, host events for prospective students, or call parents of admitted students, contact Sue Corner '90 at firstname.lastname@example.org.

 Know of a great internship opportunity?
 Want to share career advice?
 Have tips for soon-to-be grads?
 Then get connected to Switchboard!